mlakewood/roll-a-ball/README.md

 # How to get running

 1. Download and install Unity -> https://store.unity.com/
-2. Clone this repo -> `git clone https://github.com/mlakewood/Roll_a_Ball Roll_a_Ball`
+2. Clone this repo -> `git clone https://github.com/mlakewood/roll-a-ball roll-a-ball`
-3. Install Arcadia -> `$ cd Roll_a_Ball; ./install_arcadia.sh`
+3. Install Arcadia -> `$ cd roll-a-ball; ./install_arcadia.sh`
-4. Start Arcadia and open the Roll_a_Ball project.
+4. Start Unity3D and open the roll-a-ball project.
+5. Navigate to the project view and open the `Roll a Ball` scene.
+You should see a number of game objects including a StartObject
-5. Once Arcadia has started connect the Arcadia Repl.
+6. Once Arcadia has started connect the Arcadia Repl.
-6. Create an empty Game Object called "StartObject" by
-	1. Going to GameObject -> Create Empty
-	2. In the inspector rename the object to "StartObject"
-7. Enter into Play mode by pressing the Play button.
-8. Import the `rollball.core` namespace and evaluate.
+7. Import the `rollball.core` namespace and evaluate.
-9. Run the following code:
+8. Run the following code:
 ```
 rollball.core=> (require '[arcadia.core :refer [hook+]])
 nil